 Emergency preparedness is a critical aspect of the job for every medical professional, especially first responders.
 You’ll be working with people at some of the most difficult times of their lives, often in the wake of immense tragedy or a sudden disaster.
 Emergency preparedness should guide your work.

-Making sure you’re prepared for emergencies is not something you do once; it’s an ongoing undertaking that you must continually revisit in training, in your work with other agencies, and on your own.
-Preparedness saves lives.
+Making sure you are prepared for emergencies is not something you do once – it’s an ongoing undertaking that you must continually revisit in training, in your work with other agencies, and on your own.

 Preventing Casualties

 The right emergency response strategy can prevent or mitigate casualties.
-For example, by educating your community about the importance of emergency preparedness can encourage people to stock additional medication to make sure that they have what they need should disaster strike.
+For example, educating your community about the importance of emergency preparedness can encourage people to stock additional medication to ensure they have what they need should disaster strike.
 Some other ways that emergency preparedness reduces casualties include:

-• Preparing first responders to appropriately respond to common disaster scenarios.
+- Preparing first responders to respond to common disaster scenarios appropriately.

 Coordinating with Other Agencies